Jefiozie/ngx-aws-deploy/README.md

     1. Your AWS Region
     2. The bucket you would like the files to be uploaded.
-    3. The Secret Acces Key
+    3. The Secret Access Key
     4. The Access key Id

 5. After these step your `angular.json` is update with a new builder: